xplusc/sprite-shadow/README.md

 # sprite-shadow
-Reverse-engineering the lighting/shadows as seen in the game Brigador.
+Reverse-engineering the lighting and shadows as seen in the game Brigador.